Warner Bros. Discovery call volume above normal and directionally bullish

 Bullish option flow detected in Warner Bros.
-Discovery (WBD) with 7,451 calls trading, 1.1x expected, and implied vol increasing over 1 point to 65.33%.
-Mar-25 10 calls and Nov-24 8 puts are the most active options, with total volume in those strikes near 8,700 contracts.
-The Put/Call Ratio is 0.44.
-Earnings are expected on November 7th.
+Discovery (WBD) with 52,810 calls trading, 3x expected, and implied vol increasing over 1 point to 43.55%.
+Dec-24 10 calls and 11/8 weekly 9 puts are the most active options, with total volume in those strikes near 25,500 contracts.
+The Put/Call Ratio is 0.31.
+Earnings are expected on February 21st.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>